amoynahan/ExcelBridgeSuite/CPlusPlusBridge.md

 # Overview

-Core/ExcelBridge is a lightweight framework for building modern Excel add-ins that integrate directly with native C++ libraries.
+ExcelBridge is a lightweight framework for building modern Excel add-ins that integrate directly with native C++ libraries.

 The project is intentionally designed as a reusable computational shell rather than a finished analytics product.